MicrosoftDocs/azure-docs/articles/media-services/latest/analyze-videos-tutorial-with-api.md

 ### Create an input asset and upload a local file into it

 The **CreateInputAsset** function creates a new input [Asset](https://docs.microsoft.com/rest/api/media/assets) and uploads the specified local video file into it.
 This Asset is used as the input to your encoding Job.
 In Media Services v3, the input to a Job can either be an Asset, or it can be content that you make available to your Media Services account via HTTPS URLs.
-To learn how to encode from a HTTPS URL, see [this](job-input-from-http-how-to.md) article.
+To learn how to encode from an HTTPS URL, see [this](job-input-from-http-how-to.md) article.

 In Media Services v3, you use Azure Storage APIs to upload files.
 The following .NET snippet shows how.

-The following function performs these actions:
+The following function completes these actions:

 * Creates an Asset.
 * Gets a writable [SAS URL](https://docs.microsoft.com/azure/storage/common/storage-dotnet-shared-access-signature-part-1) to the Asset’s [container in storage](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-dotnet#upload-blobs-to-a-container).